+Course: Economics

-Course: Economics Credit Hour: 0.5 Prerequisite(s): None Course Description: Economics courses provide students with an overview of economics with primary emphasis on the principles of macroeconomics and the U.S. economic system.
+Course Description: Economics courses provide students with an overview of economics with primary emphasis on the principles of macroeconomics and the U.S. economic system.
 These courses may also cover topics such as principles of macroeconomics, international economics, and comparative economics.
 Economic principles may be presented in formal theoretical contexts, applied settings, or both.